tbago/YouTubeUploader/README.md

 ##Config YouTube ClientID & Client Secret
 First open the [Enable YouTube Data API](https://console.developers.google.com/flows/enableapi?apiid=youtube) link.
 Then Open APIs & auth->Credentials link in [Google Console](https://console.developers.google.com).Click Add credentials Button,then Choose OAuth 2.0 client ID.
 For application type choose **Other**(Not iOS type).Then you will get the Client ID and Client Secret.

+## License

+YouTubeUploader is released under the MIT license.
+See LICENSE for details.